binance/binance-spot-api-docs/faqs/spot_glossary.md

 `workingFloor`
 * A field that determines whether the order is being filled by the SOR or by the order book the order was submitted to.

+Working order
+* An order in an order list that is immediately placed on the order book, and will trigger the placement of one or multiple pending order(s) when it becomes fully filled.
+* An order in an order list that always consists of a single `LIMIT` or `LIMIT_MAKER` order.

 `workingTime`
 * The time when the order started working on the order book.